nmatison/Interview-and-Algorithim-Practice/Study_Notes/graphs.md

 + |E| number of edges
 + Facebook is an example of an undirected graph.
 + Twitter is an example of a directed graph.
++ Nodes can be completely disconnected in a graph

 Directed Edge
 + Two nodes connected in a specific way.